gingerbeardman/gingerbeardman.github.io/_posts/2024/2024-05-09-adding-your-own-multi-channel-audio-to-music-app.md

 Music.app (formerly iTunes) doesn't really go out of its way to support multi-channel audio users might add themselves.
 We won't be creating Dolby Atmos tracks, but rather we'll take advantage of a loop hole in Apple Music's Cloud Library feature.

 Thanks to [a post on the QuadrophonicQuad forum](https://www.quadraphonicquad.com/forums/threads/ripping-in-surround-for-apple-tv.33931/post-699285) we know that we need to limit the bitrate to 256kb/s for it to be uploaded unmodified to our Cloud Library and sync to all our devices.
-Well, it turns out that trick also works with 768kb/s bitrate files.
+Well, it turns out that trick also works with 768kb/s bitrate files, which is equivalent quality Dolby Atmos releases on Apple Music.

-## Quality

-768kb/s is comparable quality to how Apple encode Dolby Atmos released on Apple Music.
 That's good enough for me.

 ----